-Second, all projects go through a rigorous process before they are ready for construction.
-Design work not only takes time to create and properly review, but it can change frequently depending on input from the public, internal feedback, and findings discovered during the design process.
+Additionally, the project process itself takes time.
+Before moving to construction under the five-year plan, all projects go through the rigorous internal processes of the design phase.
+Designing project plans not only takes time to create and properly review, but can be changed frequently depending on input from the public, internal feedback, and findings discovered during the design process.

 All are strongly encouraged to share their opinions and feedback for Highway 78 improvements.
 As MDT moves forward with the best solution for the users of this corridor, local feedback is key.

 In addition to sharing your thoughts, MDT wants to ensure you know how these projects are advancing.
 Questions or comments can be sent to: